 - The white line between the two rings is where you read the setting.

-I prefer fully manual lenses for this use case, as it allows you to dial in exactly where the focus is, and you never have to touch it again unless you move the camera physically.
+We prefer fully manual lenses for this use case, as it allows you to dial in exactly where the focus is, and you never have to touch it again unless you move the camera physically.

 The final piece of the puzzle you need then is a mounting solution.